 This section describes other types of line cards for the ASR 9000.

-This line card is based on the Client Provisioning Portal (CPP), and is neither Trident-based nor Typhoon-based.
+This line card is based on the Cisco Packet Processor (CPP), and is neither Trident-based nor Typhoon-based.
 For more information, reference the Cisco ASR 9000 Series SPA Interface Processor 700 Cisco article.

 This line card does not use NPs, and is neither Trident-based nor Typhoon-based.
 For additional information, reference the Cisco ASR 9000 Series Integrated Service Module Cisco article.